datacommonsorg/mixer/docs/developer_guide.md

 ./script/update_golden_staging.sh -d
 ```

-## Develop mixer locally as a Go server
+## Develop mixer locally as a Go server (non-Docker)

-**NOTE** This can only develop and test the gRPC server but not the transcoding of [ESP](https://cloud.google.com/endpoints/docs/grpc/running-esp-localdev).
+**NOTE** This can only develop and test the gRPC server.
+Since the [ESP](https://cloud.google.com/endpoints/docs/grpc/running-esp-localdev) is not
+brought up here, can not test the REST API.

 ### Start mixer as a gRPC server